-The Sweet Sounds of Sleep
+The Sweet Sounds of Deep Sleep

 Did you know that the average American sleeps a full hour less than we did in the 1940's?
 That may not seem like much, but it can add up.

 Sleep scientist, Dan Gartenberg has focused his research on the most regenerative part of sleep: deep sleep.
 When we fall into deep sleep, we are able to convert daily interactions into long-term memories as well as into our personalities.
 Through research on sounds that mirror brain waves, Dan and his colleagues are working on ways to aid us during our deep sleep, ultimately benefiting our health, memory and ability to learn.
-Learn more through this TED Talk.